 Fabric mystifies many women and teens shopping for formal dresses to wear to special occasions like Prom and Weddings.
 No wonder!
 You'll find dozens of fine fabrics for special occasion dresses for the wedding, Prom, formal or cocktail dress of your dreams.

-Our Fabric Guide makes it easy to learn all about the fabrics you'll find shopping for:
+Our Fabric Guide makes it easy to learn all about the fabrics for: wedding gowns, informal wedding dresses, bridesmaid dresses, Prom dresses, evening dresses, cocktail, and party dresses.

 Remember: select a fabric that flatters your figure and fits the style and setting for your special occasion and time of year.

 Choices: Planning a winter wedding or a fall wedding?
 Think heavier, thicker (and warmer!) fabrics: satin, taffeta, brocade and velvet.
 Planning a spring wedding or a summer wedding?
 Go for lighter, thinner (and cooler!) fabrics: silk charmeuse, organza and chiffon.
-Keep in mind each fabric creates a distinctive look and feel for any formal dress plus can set the fashion tone, feel and mood for the entire bridal party!
+Keep in mind each formal dress fabric creates a distinctive look and feel and sets the fashion tone, feel, and mood for the entire bridal party!

 Cost: Fabric choices also influence price and can drive up the cost of a special occasion dresses very quickly, especially a plus size gown that takes more yardage to sew.
 Looking to pay less for your dress?
 Then it's best for you to stick with man-made fibers like polyester, rayon, nylon, satin and lace.
 Natural fibers, such as silk, always cost more for formal evening and bridal wear.